clavisound/SlimLoRa/README.md

 # TODO's (PR's welcome) - In order of importance.

-- [ ] Channel Mask
 - [ ] CFlist
-- [ ] Save more session data to EEPROM like NBtrans.
 - [ ] Join back-off
 - [ ] Confirmed Uplink
 - [ ] Confirmed Downlink